mlforcada/kaznu-gisting/dev/pre/README.md

 # Appraise job preparation

 Note that lots of this code has been obtained by modifying existing code containing other functionalities.
 Remnants of the code used there are still found here.
 Some time would be needed to streamline this code.

 ## prepare_one_2.py

 Takes two files: a reference text file, a hint text file, and produces an XML results file.
 In this project, both the reference and the hint text are a single sentence.

+This is meant to be called by wrapper.py below, never directly.

 If --no_hint is given, the hint text is ignored.